syncfusion-content/maui-docs/MAUI/Cards/Customization.md

 ![SwipeDirection in MAUI SfCardLayout](cardlayout-customization_images/swipedirection.png)

-You can find the complete getting started sample from this [link](https://github.com/SyncfusionExamples/Getting-started-sample-of-cards).

 ## Customization in CardView

-You can customize the border color, thickness, and card corner radius by using the following properties:
+Customization of the border color, thickness, and card corner radius can be achieved by the following properties.

 [BorderColor]() - Used to customize the card view border color.